Achievable logoAchievable logo

 Roth IRAs

 Roth IRAs are a newer retirement account created in the 1990s.
-Named after Senator William Roth, this type of IRA provides a “reverse” tax status when compared to typical retirement plans.
+Named after Senator William Roth, this type of IRA uses a “reverse” tax structure compared with many retirement plans.

 Contributions

 Contributions are made after-tax, which means they are not deductible.
-Roth IRA assets grow tax-sheltered and can be withdrawn in retirement tax-free if meeting specific requirements.
+Roth IRA assets grow tax-sheltered and can be withdrawn in retirement tax-free if specific requirements are met.

 Not all investors are eligible to contribute to Roth IRAs.
 In particular, investors with high incomes cannot contribute.
-You won’t need to know the specific numbers for the exam, but we’ll disclose them below (if you’re curious).
+You won’t need to know the specific numbers for the exam, but they are included below for context.

 Sidenote